 *** There are shopping and food stalls near the car parking and before the start of the waterfall tiers.

 » UPDATE as of 2/5/2016: I don’t think I can fully support Patara Elephant Farm anymore after the reality of their practices were fully disclosed to me.
-To find out why and to also learn of an alternative elephant place, please read this article.
+To find out why, please read this article.
+For a safer and more responsible place, go to Elephant Nature Park.

 A. DEFINITE.
 MUST.There are a LOT of elephant parks and farms in Chiang Mai (and around Thailand) but nothing compares to Patara Elephant Farm!